Spring classes begin Jan. 25 as fully remote, 25% transition to in-person Feb. 1. For more information, visit COVID website.

 Connection and community are vital to the college experience, the development of students and their mental and emotional well-being.
 Residence Life staff, in collaboration with other campus partners, will provide a community focused experience that fosters connection among students while supporting social distancing.

-To maintain social distancing, restrictions will be applied to campus mail locations - all residential mail will be distributed out of the Fox Hall mailroom.
-Other location may reopen as conditions allow.
+To maintain social distancing, restrictions will be applied to campus mail locations.
+All residential mail will be distributed out of the Fox Hall mailroom.
+Other locations may reopen as conditions allow.